-Registration with the Office of Student Affairs is on a voluntary, self-identifying basis.
-Services are available only after a student has presented certified, current documentation of the disability from an appropriate medical or educational specialist, and this documentation has been reviewed and accepted as complete.
+Registration with the Office of Student Affairs (A207) is on a voluntary, self-identifying basis.
+Services are available only after a student has presented certified documentation of the disability from an appropriate medical or educational specialist, and this documentation has been reviewed and accepted as complete.

 Documentation should describe the impairment adequately for CalArts to be able to determine the degree of resulting limitation on a major life activity and the relevant accommodations.
-Generally, the documentation should be based on an evaluation done within the past three years.
 An Individualized Education Program (IEP) from secondary school is not considered sufficient.
 If a student needs an evaluation, the Student Affairs office will make referrals to appropriate licensed professionals.
 CalArts does not conduct or pay for this testing.
 Some health insurance companies may pay for all or part of the evaluation, and some of the referrals offer a sliding scale for payment.

 Examples of Accommodations

-Examples of accommodations include but are not limited to: alternative testing accommodations, such as extended time on tests, testing in a room free of distractions or tests administered orally; permission to tape record lectures; extra time on major assignments; note taking assistance; use of a calculator; alternative assignments; services of a sign language interpreter; and access to close-captioned equipment or specialized software.
+Examples of accommodations include but are not limited to: alternative testing accommodations, such as extended time on tests, testing in a room free of distractions or tests administered orally; permission to tape record lectures; extra time on major assignments; note taking assistance; use of a calculator; alternative assignments; services of a sign language interpreter; and access to close-captioned equipment or specialized software, attendance and deadline modifications.

 Rights and Responsibilities of Students